 One-Minute Flourless Chocolate Cupcakes

-If a child with CSID has a birthday party to go to and needs to take an alternative to birthday cake, here is a common substitution.
-These Flourless Chocolate Cupcakes are low-sucrose, low-starch and a breeze to make.
+These tasty Flourless Chocolate Cupcakes are low-sucrose and low-starch.
+Not only that, they are a breeze to make.
 Top the cupcakes off with the sucrose-free frosting, and this simple substitution will allow your child to enjoy cake at any party!